BartStolarek/Decoupled-Frontend-Backend-Web-Application-Template/backend/README.md

 ### APIs

-The backend provides the following APIs:

-- User
-  - Register: Allows new users to create an account.
-  - Delete: Enables users to remove their account.
-  - Update: Provides functionality for users to update their account details.

 To view the API documentation, run the server and navigate to:
 - Swagger JSON: `http://localhost:5000/apispec_1.json`
 - Swagger UI: `http://localhost:5000/apidocs`